Next submission Deadline: January 31, 2021

 Recordings should have good sound and video quality and be accompanied by a summary of between 500-1000 words.

 Articles may be submitted in any language, but an English summary of around 200 words must accompany the original manuscript.
-When preparing your English manuscript, please use British English or American English (be consistent) and follow the style templates [LINK].
-References should follow APA style (6th edition).
+When preparing your English manuscript, please use British English or American English (be consistent) and follow the style templates [LINK (currently being updated)].
+References should follow APA style (7th edition).
 Many authors find this website useful for APA conventions.

 The authors retain copyright over their work under a creative commons 3.0 agreement and may submit it for publication elsewhere.
 Relay Journal retains the right to publish the journal in multiple formats to maximise exposure.